JustinL01/SC1015_B137_Team2_MiniProject/README.md

 # Conclusion

--Individual variables have low correlation with booking_status, multiple variables have to be used to get good predictions
+* Individual variables have low correlation with booking_status, multiple variables have to be used to get good predictions

--Removing certain variables helped improve our techniques' accuracy
+* Removing certain variables helped improve our techniques' accuracy

--Multivariate Linear regression do not work well with predicting Binary data
+* Multivariate Linear regression do not work well with predicting Binary data

--Logistic regression do not perform well with non-linearly correlated variables
+* Logistic regression do not perform well with non-linearly correlated variables

--Random Forest Classification can be used to find which variables are the best predictors
+* Random Forest Classification can be used to find which variables are the best predictors

--The best variables to be used for predicting booking_status are the average price per room and lead time
+* The best variables to be used for predicting booking_status are the average price per room and lead time

 # What did we learn from the project
--New Machine learning techniques like Multivariate linear regression, Logistic Regression, K-Nearest-Neighbour and Random Forest
+* New Machine learning techniques like Multivariate linear regression, Logistic Regression, K-Nearest-Neighbour and Random Forest

--Handling imbalanced datasets using random forest
+* Handling imbalanced datasets using random forest

--Concepts about F1 Score and accuracy
+* Concepts about F1 Score and accuracy

--Follow a systematic approach and not based on our intuition
+* Follow a systematic approach and not based on our intuition

--Collaborating using GitHub and Google Colaboratory
+* Collaborating using GitHub and Google Colaboratory

 # References